 This also means staying on top of credit card and student loan payments.
 Try to steer clear of additional debt or missing any payments, which can negatively impact your credit score.

 As you enter the workforce, learn about the programs your employer offers.
 Many businesses may offer 401(k) plans, tuition reimbursement and wellness incentives that can help cut costs.
 Even if retirement is 40 years away, saving now can make a difference in the long-term growth of your portfolio.

 As you enter this age range, financial education and focusing on the long-term is more important than ever.
-Three ways to improve your financial literacy at this life stage include:
+Three ways to improve your financial foundation at this life stage include:

 Your 40s and 50s may be your peak earning years.
 There are many ways you can maximize your earnings during this period, such as using your professional know-how to start a side business, seek a promotion, or search for career advancements.
 These can help increase your income with the goal of saving more for your retirement.

 While you may have accumulated debt from student loans, car purchases or a mortgage, now is the time to trim debt.